hertzg/system-monitor-viewer/README.md

 system-monitor-viewer
 =====================

-Viewer for aggregated data by system-monitor-node.
+Viewer for the aggregated data from system-monitor-node.